A.J. Brown Player Prop Bets for NFL Week 11 | Tennessee vs. Houston 11/21/2021

 - So far this season, 21.6% of the 319 passes thrown by his team have gone Brown's way.

-- Brown has seen the ball thrown his way seven times in the red zone this season, 14.6% of his team's 48 red zone pass attempts.
+- Brown (seven red zone targets) has been the recipient of 14.6% of his team's 48 red zone pass attempts.

-- The Titans have thrown the football in 50.3% of their plays from scrimmage this year while running the ball 49.7% of the time.
-This offensive attack ranks sixth in the NFL in points scored.
+- The Titans, who rank sixth in the NFL in points scored, have dropped back to pass 50.3% of the time while running the ball 49.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Texans.